Daily High to Daily Low: Is It Safe to Buy Academy Sports and Outdoors Inc. (ASO)?

 Stephens gave a rating of “Overweight” to ASO, setting the target price at $17.50 in the report published on October 27th of the previous year.

-After a stumble in the market that brought ASO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.00% of loss for the given period.
+After a stumble in the market that brought ASO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.18% of gains for the given period.

 Insider Trading